 Compliance with U.S. and international data protection laws and regulations could cause us to incur substantial costs or require us to change our business practices and compliance procedures in a manner adverse to our business.
 Moreover, complying with these various laws could require us to take on more onerous obligations in our contracts, restrict our ability to collect, use and disclose data, or in some cases, impact our ability to operate in certain jurisdictions.
-We do not currently have formal policies and procedures in place, and have not conducted any internal or external audits, to ensure our compliance with all applicable data protection laws and regulations.
-Additionally, we do not currently have policies and procedures in place for assessing our third-party vendors' compliance with applicable data protection laws and regulations.
+We have policies and procedures in place, and have conducted an independent third-party audit, to support our compliance with all applicable data protection laws and regulations, and are continually improving our data protection program to address compliance risks and evolving requirements.
+For example, we plan to implement policies and procedures to assess our third party vendors' compliance with applicable data protection laws and regulations.
+Nevertheless, our efforts to comply with data protection laws and evaluate and oversee our third party vendors may be insufficient to mitigate all data protection risks or compliance obligations, which could result in regulatory scrutiny, legal liability, reputational risk or operational disruption.
 Failure by us or by our third-party vendors to comply with U.S. and international data protection laws and regulations could result in government enforcement actions (which could include civil or criminal penalties), private litigation and/or adverse publicity and could negatively affect our operating results and business.
 Claims that we or our third-party vendors have violated individuals' privacy rights, failed to comply with data protection laws, or breached our contractual obligations, even if we or our third-party vendor, as applicable, are not found liable, could be expensive and time consuming to defend and could result in adverse publicity that could harm our business.

-Any clinical trial programs we conduct or research collaborations we enter into in the European Economic Area ("EEA")/UK may subject us to European data protection laws including, the EU General Data Protection Regulation 2016/679 (the "EU GDPR"), the UK Data Protection Act 2018 and the UK General Data Protection Regulation, (together the "GDPR").
+Any clinical trial programs we conduct or research collaborations we enter into in the European Economic Area ("EEA")/UK may subject us to the EU General Data Protection Regulation 2016/679 (the "EU GDPR") as implemented by countries within the EEA.
+In addition, where we conduct programs and collaborations in the UK we may be subject to the UK Data Protection Act 2018 and the UK General Data Protection Regulation, (together the "UK GDPR").